StevenMHernandez/cmsc508/readme.md

 ## Setup

 Copy `config/application.yml.example` to `config/application.yml`.
-Update this `application.yml` file with google api credentials.
+Update this `application.yml` file with google api credentials and mysql credentials.
 See the google drive for the api credentials.

 Run in IntelliJ.